Not Fresh Air Intake

 Small blue filter screenWas missing during the home inspection.
 Our independent home inspector flagged the absence, so CBH added a light‑blue screen afterward.
 It arrived with no label, no MERV rating, and no guidance on when or how to replace it.
 The screen also had holes and gaps around the edges, letting air bypass it.

-Because CBH never provided a rating—or even basic maintenance instructions for the screen—it was impossible to know whether the material could handle smoke, pollen, or fine dust.
+Because CBH never provided a rating (or even basic maintenance instructions for the screen), it was impossible to know whether the material could handle smoke, pollen, or fine dust.

-I replaced that unknown screen with a darker-blue MERV-1 pad (photo below).
+We replaced that unknown screen with a darker-blue MERV-1 pad (photo below).

 All incoming outdoor air now passes through this pad before it mixes with return air from the house, but MERV-1 only stops coarse debris.
 Fine smoke and pollen still get through.